SRayen/Food-Ordering-NextJS/README.md

 ![diag](https://github.com/SRayen/Food-Ordering-NextJS/assets/13922445/a990c668-f045-4233-b4ae-85f907382191)

 ## Tech Stack :
-Next JS: used as a full-stack framework, enabling the creation of a modern full-stack application with features such as server-side rendering and a simplified development process for both the front end and back end
+* ➡️ **Next JS**: used as a full-stack framework, enabling the creation of a modern full-stack application with features such as server-side rendering and a simplified development process for both the front end and back end
-Formik - Yup: Formik, when paired with Yup, simplifies form validation in React by abstracting complexities and providing support for schema-based form-level validation through Yup. useSWR:a React Hooks library for data fetching that simplifies the process of fetching and handling client-side data in Next.js,
+* ➡️ **Formik** - Yup: Formik, when paired with Yup, simplifies form validation in React by abstracting complexities and providing support for schema-based form-level validation through Yup.
+* ➡️ **useSWR**: a React Hooks library for data fetching that simplifies the process of fetching and handling client-side data in Next.js,
-Zustand: a small, fast, and scalable state management solution for React.
+* ➡️ **Zustand**: a small, fast, and scalable state management solution for React.
-Next UI - Tailwind CSS:
+* ➡️ **Next UI** - Tailwind CSS: NextUI is a UI library for React that combines the power of TailwindCSS with React Aria to provide complete components (logic and styles) for building accessible and customizable user interfaces.

 ##  Screenshots 🎬 <a name="screenshots"></a>